Indict Jason Goodman for the Port of Charleston dirty bomb hoax

 The truth behind the Port of Charleston dirty bomb hoax.

-For Internet celebrities willing to create hoaxes based upon deceptive information (labeled as “news”) their drama can be wrapped in an “investigative journalist” wrapper.
+Profit-driven Internet celebrities are willing to create public panic and alarm based upon deceptive hoaxes (labeled as “news”), while claiming they are “investigative journalists”.
 This enables such channels to be in the center of the news, rather than merely just report the news.
+U.S. Department of Justice regulations require the Attorney General to personally approve investigative interviews of journalists by law enforcement.
+This is the loop-hole Jason Goodman hides behind.

 On June 14, 2017 New York-Hollywood motion picture elitist Jason Goodman was having fun as an amateur investigative journalist on his YouTube reality show known as "CrowdSourceTheTruth".